 The Monorail has been a Seattle icon since the 1962 World’s Fair.
 Seattle Center Monorail is owned by the City of Seattle and operated by Seattle Monorail Services, a privately run business with independent leadership and staff.
 You can read more about Seattle Monorail Services by clicking here.

-Today, the trains carry approximately 2 million passengers every year.
+Today, the trains carry over 2 million passengers every year.
 The monorail has become an important fixture in Seattle for locals, who use the trains during major festivals and sporting events.

 We recommend visiting The Monorail Society website if you’re interested in learning more about monorail systems all over the world!